ractor-tools/ractor-cache/README.md

 ## How to resolve this

-This gem will:
-1) Use a mutable data structure like above, which means no issue for shallow freezing an instance
-2) If an instance is deeply frozen, the gem will insure things will keep working by applying one of the following strategies:
-- prebuild the cache before the deep-freeze,
-- not write to the cache anymore,
-- (potential upcomming strategy: use a separate Ractor / `SharedHash`)
+This gem will use associate a mutable data structure to the instance.
+Even if deeply-frozen it can still mutate the data structure.
+The data is Ractor-local, so it won't be shared and won't cause issues.
+Internally a `WeakMap` is used to make sure objects are still garbage collected as they should.

 Implementation details [explained here](hacker_guide.md)